cmichi/unencrypted-wifi-slideshow/README.md

 This project aims on raising privacy awareness.
 It displays unencrypted traffic over wireless networks in a slideshow manner.
-Interesting content like Facebook photos, ICQ messages or Mail subjects is/should be (still a todo) prioritized.
+Interesting content like Facebook photos, ICQ messages or Mail subjects should be (still a todo) prioritized.

 Caution: Be sure to use the project in a dedicated network, where users are informed and aware that everything is displayed on a screen!